Shotnothing/Shotnothing.github.io/README.md

 ## Why are you looking at this

-You should'nt have access to this.
+You shouldnt have access to this.